StanJulia/StanSample.jl/README.md

 StanSample.jl v7.8.0 supports the new save_metric and save_cmdstan_config command keywords.

 StanSample.jl v7.6 supports recent enhancements to the Stan Language visible in the output files (.csv files).
-It supports array, tuples and complex values.
+It supports array, tuples and complex values in `output_format=:nesteddataframe`.

 StanSample.jl v7 supports InferenceObjects.jl as a package extension.
 Use `inferencedata(model)` to create an InferenceData object.
 See also note 1 below.
 An example Pluto notebook can be found [here](https://github.com/StanJulia/StanExampleNotebooks.jl/blob/main/notebooks/DimensionalData/dimensionaldata.jl)